infor-design/design-system/DEVELOP.md

-# Building the Design System Assests
+# Building the Design System Assets

 ## Use NPM
 - `npm run build` to build the assets into `dist/`